 - investors

 SEO tools are weak here.
-They can tell you who ranks next to you.
-They cannot tell you who buys from your competitor or when a prospect account just changed stack.
+They tell you who ranks next to you.
+They do not tell you who buys from your competitor or when a prospect account just changed its stack.

 The scorecard